branes-ai/dfa-dynamics/docs/pipelining_schedules.md

 ---

 ### 2. Generalized Mechanism for Schedule Modulation
-To modulate the schedule of a dependent operator (e.g., ogni ReLU) based on the availability of results from a supplying operator (e.g., matmul), I propose a **dependency-driven scheduling framework** that propagates constraints through the DFG.
+To modulate the schedule of a dependent operator (e.g., ReLU) based on the availability of results from a supplying operator (e.g., matmul), I propose a **dependency-driven scheduling framework** that propagates constraints through the DFG.
 The mechanism uses polyhedral analysis to model inter-operator dependencies and compute feasible schedules, accounting for the fine-grained SURE dependencies and the 3D embedding.
 Here’s the approach:

 #### Step 1: Model Inter-Operator Dependencies
 - **Dependency Edges**: For each edge in the DFG (e.g., matmul → ReLU), define the data dependency at the index space level.